kragen/derctuo/veskeno-outline.md

 events of interest; this mapping, too, would need to be standardized for such an emulation to be portable among implementations.

-Here's a sample dialogue with the Life program, using this implementation of Brainfuck:
+Here’s a sample dialogue with the Life program, using this implementation of Brainfuck:

      abcdefghij